NORMA

 Norma was built from that operating reality: the gap between the systems firms use and the judgment their leaders need.

 Architecture firms make high-stakes decisions every week: Can we afford to hire?
 Should we bill this scope change?
 Are we underpricing work?
 Which receivables matter most?
 Where is the revenue gap?
 What is the firm worth?
-But those answers are usually scattered across disconnected systems, spreadsheets, contracts, and partner instinct.
+Those answers are usually scattered across disconnected systems, spreadsheets, contracts, and partner instinct.

 The problem